MetaMask/metamask-docs/services/reference/ipfs/quickstart.md

 ## Make calls

-### cURL
+### curl

-cURL generates the auth header and encodes your credentials behind the scenes.
+curl generates the auth header and encodes your credentials behind the scenes.

 Include the `-u` flag with the authentication information.